CircuitSetup/Remote/README.md

 ![STAmode-home](img/stamode-home.png)

 Click on "WiFi Configuration" and either select a network from the top of the page or enter a WiFi network name (SSID), and enter your WiFi password.
 After saving the WiFi network settings, your Remote reboots and tries to connect to your selected WiFi network.
-If that fails, it will again start in access point mode.

 >Your Remote requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs,
 >- power-down the device,